Lapin0t/phd-manuscript/main/02_games.typ

 As we have seen, Operational Game Semantics, and more generally interactive semantics, rest upon a dialogue following particular rules, a so-called two player game.
-The main task in this chapter is be to properly define what is meant by a "game", "strategy", "transition system", and to provide basic building blocks for manipulating them.
+The main task in this chapter is to properly define what is meant by a "game", "strategy", "transition system", and to provide basic building blocks for manipulating them.
 This chapter thus takes a step back and temporarly puts on hold our concerns about programming language semantics, in